What is robots.txt?

 Allow and Disallow directives without parameters

-If the directives don't contain parameters, the robot handles data in the following manner:
+If the directives don't contain parameters, the robot handles the data as follows:

-User-agent: Yandex Disallow: # the same as Allow: / User-agent: Yandex Allow: # not considered a robot
+User-agent: Yandex Disallow: # same as Allow: / User-agent: Yandex Allow: # isn't taken into account by the robot

 Using the special characters * and $